cloudandbuild/blog-article-resources/content/blog/article-20230916/README.md

 # ipx-cloudrun-fuse
-self-hosted image proxy on cloud run with fuse
+self-hosted image proxy on IPX on the Cloud Run with FUSE

 ## reference
 - [ipx](https://github.com/unjs/ipx)